palaceswitcher/SMW-NES-Disassembly/style_guide.md

 - Immediate values for instructions should be represented by hexadecimal in most cases, unless used for math or PRG bank switching, where decimal should instead be used.
 Bitwise instructions should always use binary literals, unless they're used for modulo operations.
 	- Example: `AND #$07` should not be written as `AND #%00000111` if it's used to run code every 8th frame.

+### Filenames

+- Filenames should be written in TitleCase, with the type of code they belong to being preceeded by an underscore, such as code for object behavior being `ObjBhv_ObjectName`.

 ### Label Styling

 - Jumps, branches, tables, and RAM addresses should always be written in camelCase and should not be too verbose.